"Art does not reproduce what we see; rather, it makes us see."

 About the Artist:

-Micheline “Mickey” Stefanie Moon Ronningen was born in Compton, near Los Angeles, California.
-She spent much of her formative years being led around by three older sisters while escaping “Huge snapping turtles!” in Des Moines, Iowa, corn fields.
-Then the family moved to Chicago.
-Her flatlander status being well established, Mickey made the drastic move to the partially mountainous Pacific Northwest after graduating from the School of the Art Institute of Chicago.
+Micheline “Mickey” Stefanie Moon Ronningen spent much of her early formative years being led around by three older sisters while escaping “Huge snapping turtles!” in Des Moines, Iowa, corn fields.
+Then the family moved to the west side of Chicago where she learned to love the smell of Italian cooking.
+Later, her flatlander status being well established, Mickey made the drastic move to the partially mountainous Pacific Northwest after graduating from the School of the Art Institute of Chicago.
+She was led here by her environmental design teacher from SAIC to "do environmental projects."
+Her first employment in Portland, OR, was as a bookkeeper for Benihana of Tokyo.
+As some things go, they never did get around to doing environmental projects.

-Pursuing fine arts was formally established in Mickey's teen years with a photography course at the School of the Art Institute of Chicago and a summer spent at the Ox-Bow School of Art, Saugatuck, Michigan.
-Following study at a Chicago community college and a year working in Europe, Mickey returned to Chicago to win a full-tuition scholarship and earn a Bachelor of Fine Arts degree at SAIC.
-Advanced studies focused on filmmaking and environmental design.
+Yet pursuing fine arts was formally established in Mickey's teen years with a photography course at the School of the Art Institute of Chicago and a summer spent at the Ox-Bow School of Art, Saugatuck, Michigan.
+Following study at a Chicago community college and a year working in Europe, Mickey returned to Chicago to receive a full-tuition scholarship from the Chicago Public School Art Society and earn a Bachelor of Fine Arts degree at SAIC.
+Senior studies focused on filmmaking and environmental design.

 Mickey's primary focus is to continue developing her artistic vision in the studio and establish contact with its special audience.
-Work on the business of marketing, promotion and sales is not optional and she says she is still learning.
-Mickey has expressed the intention to "maybe blog more often."
+Work on the business of marketing, promotion and sales is not a natural talent.
+She says she is still learning.
+Mickey has expressed the intention to "blog more often."
+Mickey anticipates a future blog addressing AI and image making.

-Pursuing fine arts was formally established in Mickey's teen years with a photography course at the School of the Art Institute of Chicago and a summer spent at the Ox-Bow School of Art, Saugatuck, Michigan.
-Following study at a Chicago community college and a year working in Europe, Mickey returned to Chicago to win a full-tuition scholarship and earn a Bachelor of Fine Arts degree at SAIC.
-Advanced studies focused on filmmaking and environmental design.
+Yet pursuing fine arts was formally established in Mickey's teen years with a photography course at the School of the Art Institute of Chicago and a summer spent at the Ox-Bow School of Art, Saugatuck, Michigan.
+Following study at a Chicago community college and a year working in Europe, Mickey returned to Chicago to receive a full-tuition scholarship from the Chicago Public School Art Society and earn a Bachelor of Fine Arts degree at SAIC.
+Senior studies focused on filmmaking and environmental design.

 Mickey's primary focus is to continue developing her artistic vision in the studio and establish contact with its special audience.
-Work on the business of marketing, promotion and sales is not optional and she says she is still learning.
-Mickey has expressed the intention to "maybe blog more often."
+Work on the business of marketing, promotion and sales is not a natural talent.
+She says she is still learning.
+Mickey has expressed the intention to "blog more often."
+Mickey anticipates a future blog addressing AI and image making.

 Artist Statement